 Sponsors are the lifeblood of an event — without the sponsors’ investments, there might not be an event at all.
 As such, most event websites will feature a dedicated sponsorship section so that its sponsors can receive due credit.

 Unfortunately, this isn’t possible with Event Espresso.
 (You can create individual sponsor pages with the People add-on, but there’s no functionality for creating a dedicated sponsor showcase.)
 If you want to add a showcase of your sponsors’ logos, check out the Logo Showcase plugin, available for $15.
+We also wrote a great post about how to create the best sponsorship page for your WordPress website that you should check out.

 I think these are minor shortcomings, however, in what is otherwise a relatively complete event management solution — especially when you consider that the missing functionality is easily installed from elsewhere.